Atlantic Inferno

 "Atlantic Inferno" is the 27th episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (APF; later Century 21 Productions) for ITC Entertainment.
 Written by Alan Fennell and directed by Desmond Saunders, it was first broadcast on 2 October 1966 on ATV London and Anglia Television as the first episode of Series Two.
 It had its first UK-wide network broadcast on 17 April 1992 on BBC2.

-Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically-advanced rescue vehicles to save human life.
+Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary vehicles: the Thunderbird machines.
 In "Atlantic Inferno", a navy weapons test in the Atlantic Ocean ignites a gas field under the seabed, threatening a drilling platform.
 With Jeff on holiday in Australia, his replacement, Scott, struggles to coordinate International Rescue's response to the crisis.

 In 1967, Century 21 released an audio adaptation on vinyl EP record (catalogue number MA 125), narrated by David Graham as Gordon Tracy.
 ITC New York later paired the episode with "Terror in New York City" to create the Thunderbirds compilation film Countdown To Disaster (1982).
 In 1992, a novelisation by Dave Morris was published by Young Corgi.
 The same year, a three-part comic strip adaptation was printed in Fleetway's Thunderbirds: The Comic.

 Plot

-While holidaying on her farm in Australia, Lady Penelope (voiced by Sylvia Anderson) contacts Jeff (Peter Dyneley) on Tracy Island and suggests that he join her for a much-needed break.
-Persuaded by his sons, Jeff leaves Scott (voiced by Shane Rimmer) in charge of International Rescue and flies to Australia in a light aircraft.
-Alan (voiced by Matt Zimmerman) becomes temporary pilot of Thunderbird 1.
+While holidaying on her farm in Australia, Lady Penelope contacts Jeff on Tracy Island and suggests that he join her for a much-needed break.
+Persuaded by his sons, Jeff leaves Scott in charge of International Rescue and flies to Australia in a light aircraft.
+Alan becomes temporary pilot of Thunderbird 1.

 In the Atlantic Ocean, the World Navy is testing nuclear torpedoes not far from the Seascape drilling platform.
 One of the torpedoes goes out of control and explodes on the seabed, igniting a gas field and sending up a 200 ft fire jet.
-John Tracy (voiced by Ray Barrett) relays the news from Thunderbird 5 to Tracy Island, where Brains (David Graham) predicts that a larger explosion could cause a tsunami.
+John Tracy relays the news from Thunderbird 5 to Tracy Island, where Brains predicts that a larger explosion could cause a tsunami.

-Concerned about the risk to Seascape, Scott launches an operation to put out the fire and dispatches Alan, Virgil (voiced by Jeremy Wilkin) and Gordon (David Graham) to the scene in Thunderbird 1 and Thunderbird 2.
+Concerned about the risk to Seascape, Scott launches an operation to put out the fire and dispatches Alan, Virgil and Gordon to the scene in Thunderbird 1 and Thunderbird 2.
 Gordon launches Thunderbird 4 from Thunderbird 2's pod and clamps a sealing device over the base of the fire jet, extinguishing it.
 Jeff, who has been following TV newscasts on the crisis in the Atlantic, contacts Scott and reprimands him for getting International Rescue involved when there was no immediate threat to human life.